TimRudy/uart-verilog/README.md

 - Despite the transition from `READY` to `IDLE` state, `done` is sustained for a `16`-tick cycle; this is implemented by moving the value in `sample_count` over to `out_hold_count` (line `287`)

-- At line [`287`](https://github.com/TimRudy/uart-verilog/blob/a805332/Uart8Receiver.v#L287), the value assigned to `out_hold_count` tracks whatever `sample_count` has gone up to by that time - It does not use `sample_count <= 4'b1;` from the previous line, for the reason explained above about a value not changing till the end of a time slice in procedural block code
+- At line [`287`](https://github.com/TimRudy/uart-verilog/blob/4a25276/Uart8Receiver.v#L287), the value assigned to `out_hold_count` tracks whatever `sample_count` has gone up to by that time - It does not use `sample_count <= 4'b1;` from the previous line, for the reason explained above about a value not changing till the end of a time slice, in procedural block code

 **Variant #27a**